ycpcs/cs320-spring2017/labs/lab02a.md

 * After you have modified **AddNumbers** and created **MultiplyNumbers** and have them both completely working, create a common model class (**Numbers.java**) for **AddNumbers** and **MultiplyNumbers**, such that the numbers submitted through the HTTP request are stored in the model, along with the result.
 You will need **get** and **set** accessor methods for all model fields, along with a constructor for the model class.
 Look at the model for the **GuessingGame** WebApp as a template - and how that model is instantiated, initialized, and accessed.
 The corresponding JSP's should pull the data directly from the **Numbers** model, rather than from the HTTP request.
 Again you can look at the **GuessingGame** implementation to see how this is done.

 * As part of this exercise, you should also implement a complete set of test cases for the controller and model classes.
-A significant portion of the effort on your team project will be creating an extensive and comprehensive set of JUnit test cases - **WHILE YOU ARE DEVELOPING THE PROJECT**.
+A significant portion of the effort on your team project will be creating an extensive and comprehensive set of JUnit test cases - **WHILE YOU ARE DEVELOPING YOUR TEAM PROJECT**.

 Submitting